conflux-fans/conflux-address-rust-binding/README.md

 ## How to use

-After installing, you can explore its exports at the Node REPL:
+After installing, you can explore its exports as below:

 ```js
 const {encode, decode} = require('@conflux-dev/conflux-address-rust');